arijitsinha80/hid-sp18-405/swagger/README.md

 # Reproducible Cloud and Big Data Rest Service with Swagger

+## Acknowlegement: I cloned the repo owned by Pathan, Shagufta (hid-sp18-516) and learnt about the make file before I modified and created my own make file for this assignment

 ## Notes For Instructors
 This is the directory for reproducable Reset Service with Swagger.
 The Initial Swagger assignment is moved to directory Swagger_old
 * The yaml file I used is in

         hid-sp18-405/swagger/nlp.yaml